adamggrim/textcount/README.md

 1. **Copy text to the clipboard**

-    In this example, `textcount` will count parts of speech for the following clipboard text: `The apparition of these faces in the crowd: Petals on a wet, black bough.`
+    In this example, `textcount` will count parts of speech for the following clipboard text: `The apparition of these faces in the crowd`

 2. **Run the command**